 People who have the disorder would have at least five of the nine traits of the disorder.
-However, similar their behaviour is, and it’s like they all read from the same book, they do have different personalities, and they are still all individuals.
+However, similar their behaviour is, as much as it’s like they all read from the same book, they do have different personalities, and they are still all individuals.

 If someone doesn’t treat you with the respect you deserve, narcissist or not, they’re not your people.

-Which explains the fact when it comes to any person on the narcissist personality disorder, they all manipulate those around them, through love or fear, idealisation or devaluation, provoking anger to provoke jealousy, provoking intrigue, denial, never taking responsibility, never being accountable and always finding someone else to blame.
+This explains the fact when it comes to any person with the narcissist personality disorder, they all manipulate those around them through love or fear, idealisation or devaluation, provoking anger to provoke jealousy, provoking intrigue, denial, never taking responsibility, never being accountable and always finding someone else to blame.

-To me personally with a sweeping generalisation, as all those on the disorder, regardless of malignant, grandiose, vulnerable, overt, covert, somatic, cerebral, communal, and whatever names and terms we have to help describe their different personalities, to help us understand better what we’ve been through, they are all covert at some point.
+To me personally, with a sweeping generalisation, like all those on the disorder, regardless of malignant, grandiose, vulnerable, overt, covert, somatic, cerebral, communal, and whatever names and terms we have to help describe their different personalities, to help us understand better what we’ve been through, they are all covert at some point.

 So are narcissist’s dangerous?
-In my opinion, Yes, they are without a doubt, they are dangerous.
-Your safety always comes first, with a narcissist to be on the disorder those who have the trait to exploit others those who go around exploiting people for their own advantage, those who covertly con people out of their hopes, dreams, careers, homes, money etc., because they feel entitled to have everything their own way.
-With their lack in empathy for how their behaviour affects those around them, they just use people, to fill their individual needs, if that’s coercive controlling, manipulating, exploiting or all three, if it’s mentally or physically or both, abuse is abuse and narcissists covertly and overtly go around, using others as stepping stones to get their needs met.
+In my opinion, Yes, they are, without a doubt, those who lack empathy are dangerous.
+Your safety always comes first, with a narcissist to be on the disorder, those who have the trait to exploit others, those who go around exploiting people for their own advantage, those who covertly con people out of their hopes, dreams, careers, homes, money etc., because they feel entitled to have everything their own way.
+With their lack of empathy for how their behaviour affects those around them, they just use people to fill their individual needs, if that’s coercive controlling, manipulating, exploiting or all three, if it’s mentally or physically or both, abuse is abuse and narcissists covertly and overtly go around, using others as stepping stones to get their needs met.

 Regardless of disorder, this is no excuse for their abuse.
 This is only a reason for what they do, never to excuse what they do.

-There are those who are more calculated as they are envious of those around them if they feel someone else has stopped them from achieving something they deserve; they can be more calculated in getting others back.
-If you listen closely how they talk about others, narcissist can hold grudges for a long time.
+There are those who are more calculated as they are envious of those around them; if they feel someone else has stopped them from achieving something they deserve, they can be more calculated in getting others back.
+If you listen closely to how they talk about others, a narcissist can hold grudges for a long time.

 A Narcissist has no problem in harming others, either being a thief of joy, a thief of dreams, a thief of how you think, a thief of belongings, a thief of reality, most, however, do not like getting caught, why they’ll often smear others names to get in their first and escape any form of accountability.